fort-nix/nix-bitcoin/README.md

 Available modules
 ---
 By default the `configuration.nix` provides:
-* bitcoind (pruned) with outbound connections through Tor and inbound connections through a hidden service.
+* bitcoind with outbound connections through Tor and inbound connections through a hidden service.
 By default loaded with banlist of spy nodes.
 * [clightning](https://github.com/ElementsProject/lightning) with outbound connections through Tor, not listening
 * includes "nodeinfo" script which prints basic info about the node
 * adds non-root user "operator" which has access to bitcoin-cli and lightning-cli